The 10 best telephoto zoom lenses for Canon DSLRs

 7. Tamron SP 70-300mm f/4-5.6 Di VC USD for Canon

 Serious tech and very good optics make this great value

-If you'd rather have a bit more reach than a constant aperture, this 'Super Performance' Tamron really stands out from the budget crowd with its high-end feature set.
-There's an impressive ring-type autofocus motor which is fast and whisper quiet, as well as an advanced four-stop VC (Vibration Compensation) system that's a match for Canon's latest IS offerings.
-At 765g, it's quite chunky and weighty for this class of lens, but feels solid and handling is refined.
-Image quality doesn't disappoint either, as sharpness and contrast are very good throughout the zoom range.
-Colour fringing is also well controlled, even into the corners of images.
+If you'd rather have a bit more reach than a constant aperture, this 'Super Performance' Tamron is an excellent budget buy.
+There's an impressive ring-type autofocus motor which is fast and whisper-quiet, plus an advanced four-stop VC (Vibration Compensation) system that's a match for Canon's latest ‘IS’ offerings, at least for static shooting.
+However, it’s relatively ineffective for panning.
+At 765g, the Tamron is quite chunky and weighty for this class of lens, but feels solid and has refined handling.
+Image quality is impressive too, with very good sharpness and contrast throughout the zoom range.
+Color fringing is also well controlled, even into the extreme corners of images.

-Cheap and light but still a capable performer
+Inexpensive and lightweight but still a capable performer

 The best buy if you're on a shoestring budget